aabiswas/aabiswas.github.io/content/_index.md

               * <strong>CSAE'22</strong>: Served as a reviewer for the 6th International Conference on Computer Science and Application Engineering, ACM International Conference Proceedings Series, Nanjing, China.
               * <strong>ICSCT'21</strong>: Served as a reviewer for the International Conference on Science & Contemporary Technologies, IEEE, Bangladesh University of Business and Technology (BUBT), Dhaka, Bangladesh.
               * <strong>ICCCI'21</strong>: Served as a reviewer for the 2021 International Conference on Computer Communication and Informatics, IEEE, Sri Shakthi Institute of Engineering and Technology (SIET), India.
-              * <strong>MIDAS'21</strong>: Served as co-convener and reviewer for the International Conference on Machine Intelligence and Data Science Applications (MIDAS 2021), Springer, Comilla University, Cumilla, Bangladesh.
+              * <strong>MIDAS'21</strong>: Served as reviewer for the International Conference on Machine Intelligence and Data Science Applications (MIDAS 2021), Springer, Comilla University, Cumilla, Bangladesh.

               <span style="font-size: 1.5em;">Speaker</span>
               * <strong>Lead Speaker</strong>, "Application of Artificial Intelligence and Technology in Education and Research", BSMRU, Kishoreganj, Bangladesh, December, 2023.